smack322/100-days-of-code/log.md

 **Thoughts** Sometimes it's worth reading through the docs / concepts vs googling for certain solutions.
 It helps to gain that baseline understanding first.

+### Day 5: July 31, 2020 - 1hr

+**Today's Progress**: Focused on some css styling to make the blog look more polished.
+I also learned out to rotate and make font awesome icons bigger.
+There is a lot of modifications you can do to the icons.

+**Thoughts** Just keep playing around with styling and css positioning until it falls into place.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)